Semi-continuity of complex singularity exponents and K\"ahler-Einstein metrics on Fano orbifolds: 0. Introduction

 As a special case, one gets: \item{\rm(3)} The map $\cO(X)\ni f\mapsto c_K(f)$ is lower semi-continuous with respect to the topology of uniform convergence on compact sets $($uniform convergence on a fixed neighborhood of~$K$ is of course enough$)$.
 Moreover, if $c<c_K(f)$ and $g$ converges to~$f$ in~$\cO(X)$, then $|g|^{-2c}$ converges to $|f|^{-2c}$ in $L^1$ on some neighborhood $U$ of~$K$.
 0pt \endclaim

 In spite of their apparent simplicity, the above statements reflect rather strong semi-continuity properties of complex singularities under ``variation of parameters''.
+Such properties have been used e.g.\ by Angehrn-Siu [AnSi95] in their approach of the Fujita conjecture, and our arguments will borrow some of their techniques in section~\S$\,$3.

-In fact, Theorem~0.2 is by nature a purely local result, which is easily seen to be equivalent to the special case when $K=\{x\}$ is a single point and $X$ is a small ball centered at~$x$.
+Theorem~0.2 is by nature a purely local result, which is easily seen to be equivalent to the special case when $K=\{x\}$ is a single point and $X$ is a small ball centered at~$x$.
 The proof is made in several steps.
 The ``analytic part'' consists in a reduction of (1) and (2) to (3), and in the proof of the effective estimates leading to the convergence statements in (2) and (3) [by contrast, the qualitative part of (3) can be obtained in a purely algebraic way].
 The reduction to the holomorphic case (3) is based on the fact that plurisubharmonic functions can be very accurately approximated (both from the point of view of singularities and of $L^1_\loc$ topology) by special functions of the form

 where the $g_j$ are holomorphic functions.
 The existence of approximations as in (0.2.4) depends in an essential way on the Ohsawa-Takegoshi $L^2$ extension theorem ([OhT87], [Ohs88]), see [Dem92,~93] and \S2,~\S4.
 One is then reduced to the proof for a single holomorphic function (that is, to a psh function of the form $\log|f|$), by taking a suitable generic linear combination $f=\sum\alpha_j g_j$.
 Another essential idea is to truncate the Taylor expansion of $f$ at~$x$ at some order $k$.
 It can then be shown that this affects $c_x(f)$ only by a perturbation that is under uniform control.
 In fact, the singularity exponent $c_x(f)$ is subadditive on holomorphic functions: